 By now you’ve all heard about the controversy that is the Target Christmas Sweater debacle of 2015.
 People have been up in arms about the offensive sweater that ostensibly makes light of a serious mental illness, Obsessive Compulsive Disorder or OCD.
 And, it is a serious illness.
 I would know.
 I have it.
 I’ve had Obsessive Compulsive Disorder (OCD) for as long as I can remember, and although my memories in the womb are a little foggy, I’m pretty sure I had it back then, too.
 It’s brought me to crippling lows.
+My friends told me to visit an ocd treatment in los angeles however I haven’t got round to it yet.
 There were many times in the past where I questioned whether I could really survive.
 I struggled for years just to get out of bed to make it to work.
 At one of my worst points (there were many) I feared I would lose my job.
 I feared the OCD would destroy my marriage.
 And it would have had I not gotten help.
 At that time every ordinary, common task – brushing my teeth, showering, getting dressed, walking down the street – was excruciatingly difficult.
 Everyday was mired in a haze of obsessions and rituals.
 There was not one moment in all those years that was not influenced by my obsessions and compulsions.
 Just to live an ordinary existence was a struggle.

 I’ve never discussed my OCD on this blog and very few people in my life actually know I suffer from it.
 I kept silent for many years out of fear and shame.
 It’s not something one is proud of.
 I still don’t like admitting I have a mental illness.
 It makes you sound crazy.
 Still, I’m not offended by the sweater.
 Because while I may be crazy, I’m not that crazy.
 It’s a shirt.
 It used the same initials to make a silly sweater that says Obsessive Christmas Disorder, which I might add may be an affliction worse than OCD itself.